-The main initiates data transfer by asserting a start condition.
-This indicates that a data stream follows.
-All I2C subordinate devices connected to the serial bus respond to the start condition.
+The master initiates data transfer by asserting a start condition, which indicates that a data stream follows.
+All I2C slave devices connected to the serial bus respond to the start condition.

-The main then sends an 8-bit address byte over the SDA line, consisting of a 7-bit subordinate address (MSB first), plus an R/\overline{W} bit.
-This bit determines the direction of the data transfer, that is, whether data is written to or read from the subordinate device (0 = write, 1 = read).
+The master then sends an 8-bit address byte over the SDA line, consisting of a 7-bit slave address (MSB first), plus a R/\overline{W} bit.
+This bit determines the direction of the data transfer, that is, whether data is written to or read from the slave device (0 is write, 1 is read).

 The peripheral whose address corresponds to the transmitted address responds by sending an acknowledge bit.
 All other devices on the bus remain idle while the selected device waits for data to be read from or written to it.
-If the R/\overline{W} bit is 0, the main (transmitter) writes to the subordinate device (receiver).
-If the R/\overline{W} bit is 1, the main (receiver) reads from the subordinate device (transmitter).
+If the R/\overline{W} bit is 0, the master (transmitter) writes to the slave device (receiver).
+If the R/\overline{W} bit is 1, the master (receiver) reads from the slave device (transmitter).

 The format for these commands is described in the Data Transfer Format section.

-Data is then sent over the serial bus in the format of nine clock pulses: one data byte (eight bits) from either main (write mode)

-or subordinate (read mode), followed by an acknowledge bit from the receiving device.
+Data is then sent over the serial bus in the format of nine clock pulses, one data byte (eight bits) from either master (write mode) or slave (read mode), followed by an acknowledge bit from the receiving device.
 The number of bytes that can be transmitted per transfer is unrestricted.
-In write mode, the first two data bytes immediately after the subordinate address byte are the internal memory (control registers) address bytes with the high address byte first.
+In write mode, the first two data bytes immediately after the slave address byte are the internal memory (control registers) address bytes with the high address byte first.
 This addressing scheme gives a memory address of up to $2^{16} - 1 = 65,535$.
 The data bytes after these two memory address bytes are register data written into the control registers.
-In read mode, the data bytes after the subordinate address byte are register data read from the control registers.
-A single I^2C transfer can contain multiple data bytes that can be read from or written to control registers whose address is automatically incremented starting from the base memory address.
+In read mode, the data bytes after the slave address byte are register data read from the control registers.
+A single I2C transfer can contain multiple data bytes that can be read from or written to control registers whose address is automatically incremented starting from the base memory address.

 When all data bytes are read or written, stop conditions are established.
-In write mode, the main (transmitter) asserts a stop condition to end data transfer during the 10th clock pulse following the acknowledge bit for the last data byte from the subordinate device (receiver).
-In read mode, the main device (receiver) receives the last data byte from the subordinate device (transmitter) but does not pull it low during the ninth clock pulse.
+In write mode, the master (transmitter) asserts a stop condition to end data transfer during the 10th clock pulse following the acknowledge bit for the last data byte from the slave device (receiver).
+In read mode, the master device (receiver) receives the last data byte from the slave device (transmitter) but does not pull it low during the ninth clock pulse.
 This is known as a no acknowledge bit.
-Upon receiving the no acknowledge bit, the subordinate device knows that the data transfer is finished and releases the SDA line.
-The main then takes the data line low during the low period before the 10th clock pulse and high during the 10th clock pulse to assert a stop condition.
+Upon receiving the no acknowledge bit, the slave device knows that the data transfer is finished and releases the SDA line.
+The master then takes the data line low during the low period before the 10th clock pulse and high during the 10th clock pulse to assert a stop condition.